Sociology Professor Ivan Ermakoff, chalk in hand, standing in front of a blackboard, teaching a graduate course in political sociology.

 For more information about individual faculty members, the research they do, and the classes they teach, see the Sociology web page.

-The Wisconsin experience: Essential Learning in the College of Letters & Science
+Essential Learning in the College of Letters & Science

-The three elements of learning described below—tools, breadth, and depth—work together to create a broad and rich education in the liberal arts and sciences, and promote attainment of core areas of essential learning: knowledge of human cultures and the natural and physical world, intellectual and practical skills, personal and social responsibility, and integrative and applied learning.
+The three elements of learning described below — tools, breadth, and depth — work together to create a broad and rich education in the liberal arts and sciences, and promote attainment of core areas of essential learning: knowledge of human cultures and the natural and physical world, intellectual and practical skills, personal and social responsibility, and integrative and applied learning.
 These and countless other experiences comprise the Letters & Science approach to helping students obtain a distinctive Wisconsin Experience.

 Additional information about the Wisconsin Experience can be found through the Office of Admissions and Recruitment/Why UW link.